 The Expedition Was Conducted Under The Guise Of Relief – But Proved Incredibly Dangerous

 Jameson was a part of the Rear Column of what was touted as a rescue mission.
 The colonial Governor of the Equatorial Province of Sudan, Emin Pasha, had not been heard from for a long period of time following unrest in the region.
 Out of concern, a group of citizens organized an aid expedition to rescue Pasha, headed by famed explorer Henry M. Stanley.

-In time, this mission became somewhat infamous - many men perished, various diseases were contracted, and there were numerous incidents of abuse, all in addition to the actions of Jameson.
+In time, this mission became somewhat infamous – many men perished, they contracted various diseases, and numerous incidents of mistreatment occurred, all in addition to the actions of Jameson.

 The Town Where The Expedition Landed Was Known For Rumors Of Cannibalism

 During the expedition, the group of colonists stayed at a village called Lokandu in the Democratic Republic of the Congo, known as Ribakiba at the time.
 The town sat on the Lualaba River and was a frequent stop for slaving ships and ivory traders.

 As the town was allegedly known for cannibalism, Jameson expressed interest in witnessing the practice in action.
 Through his interpreter, he communicated this curiosity to their guide, who then informed the village chiefs and made arrangements for Jameson's wish to be fulfilled.

 He Paid For The Victim In Handkerchiefs

 Jameson was informed that the price of an enslaved child was six handkerchiefs, which he then paid in return for the life of a 10-year-old girl.
 According to the sworn affidavit of Jameson's interpreter, Assad Farran: